 (see recipe card for detailed info)

 So, what goes in this meatloaf?
 Well, mostly meat (lol) and lots of seasonings.
 FLAVOR is the main personality of southern cooking!
 For this recipe, we use 11 ingredients to bring out that southern flair:

 fresh ground chuck

-STEP 1: Saute chopped onion in small amount of olive oil until soft.
+STEP 1: Preheat oven to 325F.
+Saute chopped onion in a small amount of olive oil until soft.
 Set aside.